discotato/breve/README.md

 Running
 ----------
-- finally, run your node server with node server.js
+- finally, run your node server with node server.js or if you want to continue to run use > nohup nodemon server.js &
 - use chrome extension called POSTMAN to test your api (chrome://apps/) in your web browser
 	- set body: raw, JSON (application/json)
 		- enter the following in the raw body: {"user":"joseph","message":"hi","time":"2015-07-23T21:34:28.861Z"}